The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 So keep the BofA motto of “serve, inspire, change” in the forefront of your mind, and you should be set.

-For letters of rec, you only need one but have the option to submit multiple.
+You only need one letter of rec. but have the option to submit multiple.
 The number of letters you submit won’t benefit/hurt your application, but I do recommend getting them from someone who can reiterate your leadership qualities, as opposed to your academic strength.

 Waiting, and Lots of It